jamin4jc/lost_terminal/README.markdown

 ## Description

 This application is a simulator of the LOST Terminal in the hatch.
-It weighs heavily on the work that Adam McCrea did for his Raffleboard
+It weighs heavily on the work that Adam McCrea did for his Raffleboard.

 ## License

 LOST Terminal is released under the MIT License.
+Fork it and have fun!

+Copyright (c) 2010 Adam McCrea

+Raffleboard is released under the MIT License.
 Fork it and have fun!

 Copyright (c) 2010 Adam McCrea